alanng0000/Doc/Doc/Execute/System/Compute/a.md

-There are predefined kinds of compute commands.
+There are predefined kinds of compute op.